 Boredom and a stimulus check is a tantalizing combination.

 With each passing day of gains, r/wallstreetbets sentiment arguably grew more blind to market fundamentals.
 One could argue that was partly the point – to whip up so much GameStop fever that you could temporarily overlook the fundamentals in order to squeeze out the institutional investors who were heavily shorting the stock.
-One Bank of America analyst stopped trying to even analyze meme stocks such as GameStop because they’re being driven by “non-fundamental factors.”
+One Bank of America analyst stopped even trying to analyze meme stocks such as GameStop because they’re being driven by “non-fundamental factors.”

 When the going got seemingly too good, Robinhood, the zero-commission stock trading app marketed for retail investors, halted buying of GameStop’s stock (you could still sell your stock).
 No, the company didn’t halt trading for the stock across the entire market – just on its own platform.
 Robinhood users were essentially sidelined.